mwinkens/haproxy-agent/README.md

 - reload the daemons with `systemctl daemon-reload`
 - start the agent with `systemctl start haproxy-agent`

-Additional Notes:
+Additional Notes for manual installation:

 If you want to install this repository at another place, you have to change the symlink and the `haproxy-agent.service` file!

-Also, this agent starts with some default values defined in `start.sh`.
-The host defaults to `0.0.0.0`!
+This agent starts with the default buildins as defined in `start.sh`.

 ## Configure HAproxy